dry-rb/dry-rb.org/source/gems/dry-effects/effects/defer.html.md

 with_defer { @app.(env) }
 ```

-It usually happens outside of any transaction so that anomalies don't happen.
+It usually happens outside of any transaction so that anomalies don't occur.